Chronic Wasting Disease (CWD)

 WRD has been collecting and testing samples from sick and hunter-killed deer in Georgia since 2002 and so far have not found any CWD positive deer.
 However, it is possible that it could be here and has not been found yet.
 Our surveillance plan is designed to detect CWD soon after introduction and we will continue to sample and test both visibly sick and apparently healthy hunter-harvested deer annually.

 While we are taking prevention of CWD seriously, we are also prepared for it if it comes.
-CWD will not be the end of deer hunting in any area where it occurs, but there will be some key differences hunting in a CWD management zone.
+CWD will not be the end of deer hunting in any area where it occurs, but there will be some key differences hunting in a CWD Management Area.
 Here are some key actions that would be implemented:

-• A CWD Management Zone will be established in each county that touches a 5-mile radius around every known positive case.
-This zone may change as new positive deer are discovered.
-The primary objectives within the zone are to support hunters as the first line of defense in preventing the spread of CWD outside the zone and to keep prevalence of the disease low within the zone.
+• A CWD Management Area will be established in each county that touches a 5-mile radius around every known positive case.
+This area may change as new positive deer are discovered.
+The primary objectives within the area are to support hunters as the first line of defense in preventing the spread of CWD outside the area and to keep prevalence of the disease low within the area.

 • CWD can be spread by transporting and discarding infected carcass parts into new areas.
-Hunters will not be allowed to bring whole carcasses or whole deer heads out of the CWD Management Zone.
+Hunters will not be allowed to bring whole carcasses or whole deer heads out of the CWD Management Area.
 Only boned out meat, hides, skulls or skull caps with antlers attached and all soft tissue removed (velvet antlers are okay), jawbones with no soft tissue, elk ivories, and finished taxidermy mounts can be moved; all other carcass parts must be left behind.
-Courtesy stations will be established around the disease management zones where hunters can process their deer and properly dispose of the carcass parts that must be left behind.
+Courtesy stations will be established around the CWD Management Areas where hunters can process their deer and properly dispose of the carcass parts that must be left behind.

-• Increased sampling of deer will be encouraged within the zone.
-WRD will establish numerous sample collection sites throughout the CWD Management Zone where hunters can drop off deer heads to have samples collected.
+• Increased sampling of deer will be encouraged within the area.
+WRD will establish numerous sample collection sites throughout the CWD Management Area where hunters can drop off deer heads to have samples collected.

 • Age structure management.
 Older deer in areas with CWD are more likely to have contracted the disease and can spread it to other deer.
 Managing toward a younger deer population also helps keep prevalence of the disease low.
-Antler restrictions that promote older age classes may be rescinded from any counties within a disease management zone.
+Antler restrictions that promote older age classes may be rescinded from any counties within a CWD Management Area.

 CWD surveillance plan